google/shoptimizer/docs/developer-guide.md

 `OPTIMIZATION-QUERY-STRING` is a list of query parameters in the format `{optimizer-key}={true/false}` that determines which optimizers Shoptimizer will run.

+Append `optimizer-key=true` as a URL parameter in your call to Shoptimizer for each optimizer you want to run.

+For example, to run the mpn-optimizer and title-optimizer, use the following
+endpoint:

+`.../shoptimizer/v1/batch/optimize?mpn-optimizer=true&title-optimizer=true`

+See section 2.2 'API Specification' for a list of available default optimizer keys.

-If you exclude an optimizer completely from the query string, it will not be run.
+If you don't specify an optimizer in the query string, it will not be run, unless an item in the body specifies that it should be excluded.

-See section 4.
-'Available Optimizers' for a list of available default optimizer keys.
+See section 5 'Excluding Optimizers for Specific Items' for details.

 Consider creating a config file for your Content API client so that you can easily toggle optimizers on and off.